 - Do you have your own business?

 - During the reporting period, did you work or earn any income?
-This covers paid and unpaid labor and self-employment, such as farming.
+This covers paid and unpaid labour and self-employment, such as farming.

 When reporting income, it’s critical to remember to include the pre-tax earnings approximated to the latest dollar number.

-If you’ve just started a new job and haven’t yet been paid, add your hourly rate by the total hours you’ve worked.
+If you’ve just started a new job and haven’t yet been paid, add your hourly rate to your total hours.

 Step 6: Provide Information On School or Training Attendance